familycomicsstudios/brewtooth/BOOK.md

 **Duration:**     :: Instantaneous

 Cast this spell while saying the name of a food that can be created with all materials within 10 ft.
 The ingredients instantly transform into a finished dish, cooked exactly how specified.
+#### Create Plane (Themadpunter)
+*9th-level transmutation*

+**Casting Time:** :: 1 hour
+**Range:**        :: Touch
+**Components:**   :: M, S, V (any magic item worth at least 20000gp) **Duration:**     :: Instantaneous
+A new plane is created from nothing.
+You own this plane, and can choose everything about it, like its name, special rules, and laws of nature.
+The plane starts out as an empty island, similar to Skyblock, with a portal to the Material Plane or any other of your choice.
+Material from other planes can be moved to the new plane.
+{{note
+##### Sample Plane: The Great Library
+The Great Library is a Lawful Neutral plane of existence that shares the same rules as the Material Plane, with exceptions:
+1. This plane is protected from damage by destruction.
+The plane will always remain intact.
+2. The Great Library is filled with a copy (sometimes more) of every book that has ever been in any other library.
+3. Any Intellegence (Knowledge) spell used in this library automatically rolls a 20.

+This plane has three portals: One to the Material Plane, one to Mechanus, and one to Sigil, the City of Doors.
+}}

+{{pageNumber,auto}}

+{{footnote Chapter 3: Homebrew Spells}}

 \page